 Life memberships were awarded to Vic Davies and Mrs Flett, long-serving President of the Ladies Committee, for their work for the Club at the annual general meeting, where Jack Carter was re-elected President but intimated that he would stand down at the end of the year.

-With an excellent record behind him, Wally Carter was re-appointed for a further term as coach, and Gerry Callahan was captain once again.
+With an excellent record behind him, Wally Carter was re-appointed for a further term as coach, and Gerry Callahan was captain once again with Ray Smith his deputy.
 During the off-season the Club lost the services of Alby Linton after 87 games and 226 goals, as he was appointed captain-coach at Melton.
 Following on from Happy Simpson the year before, Jack Curran was cleared to Dimboola as playing coach.
 George Taafe also went coaching at Lindenow and Syd Wookey, after being troubled by a knee injury early in the season, retired after 136 games for the 'Town.
 Reg Fisher was cleared to Geelong, where he was living at the time.
 Roy Cullinan was the best of the newcomers, which included Barry Beitzel, brother of Eric, from Carlton, Neville O'Connor from Footscray and big Tom Jones from Carlton and Footscray who only managed two games.

 Football under lights came to the VFA in 1957.
 The matches were played at South Melbourne's Lake Oval on Wednesday evenings, and Williamstown's first two matches were played at night.
 The first was against Moorabbin on April 17 as an 'away' fixture and the second a 'home' match against Port on April 24.
 Good crowds attended both games and the Seagulls had no trouble with Moorabbin but was fortunate to get up in the last few minutes to once more down the old rival, Port, this time by only two points.
 Later in the season on May 29 Box Hill was played under lights for an easy win.